 Create a Lunch Zone

 Pick an area to contain everything your kids need to pull their lunches together quickly.
 I’ve designated a place in my cabinet for pre-packaged lunch-sized items.
 We replace items weekly and usually stock up on Sundays prior to school starting.
 Our kids can easily reach items they want to include daily.
-I also designate space in the refrigerator for cool items like yogurt, cheese sticks, applesauce and deli meats.
-This saves everyone a lot of time, and makes it really simple to see when supplies need to be replenished.
+I also designate space in the refrigerator for cool items like yogurt, cheese sticks, applesauce, and deli meats.
+This saves everyone a lot of time and makes it really simple to see when supplies need to be replenished.

 Create A Homework Zone

 We established a homework center early on for our kids that contained all supplies they needed to complete their homework.
 For a long time (especially when they were young) I dedicated a kitchen drawer that served as the holding place for everything they needed.
-I used plastic see-through boxes that snapped shut to contain pencils, markers, tape, scissors, a stapler and crayons.
+I used plastic see-through boxes that snapped shut to contain pencils, markers, tape, scissors, a stapler, and crayons.
 As they’ve aged, our homework center is no longer centrally located, but the practice of having a homework center has moved and grown with them.
 They have areas in their rooms that include everything they need, and also carry a mini ‘mobile’ homework center in their backpacks so they can take advantage of wait times and knock off simple assignments on long bus rides home.

-Identify Your Go Bags
+Create Go Bags

 Whenever one of my kids started an extracurricular activity, we’d set him up with what I called a ‘Go Bag’ to contain everything he needed for that activity.
-For instance, we had one for swim, Soccer, Tae Kwon Do, Dance, and Drama – each bag contained different supplies, fresh socks, uniforms, shoes, or whatever they needed for that activity.
+For instance, we had one for swimming, soccer, Tae Kwon Do, Dance, and Drama – each bag contained different supplies, fresh socks, uniforms, shoes, or whatever they needed for that activity.
 By assigning different bags to different activities – it was always easy for them to grab and go.
 Of course – these bags need to be maintained and checked periodically to remove any sweaty – icky stuff that may lurk inside!
 Go bags make staying organized easy!
 (Hear more tips to stay organized with this DIY program – click here to learn more about it and enroll!)

 Make The Most Of Car/Travel Time

 In a recent online article, I read that most of us spend 4.3 years driving a car… that’s a lot of car time – So, to make car time more manageable and organized, it’s important to set yourself up for success in your car too.
-Most moms will have small things on board like hand wipes, pens and napkins, but there are other supplies that can make the most of car time with the kids.
-Some of the essentials that we use often are: Tissues – invest in a multi-pack of small purse-sized tissues and toss them in door wells or behind the seat cargo areas… when you need a tissue, you’ll be happy you have one.
+Most moms will have small things on board like hand wipes, pens, and napkins, but there are other supplies that can make the most of car time with the kids.
+Some of the essentials that we use often are: Tissues – invest in a multi-pack of small purse-sized tissues and toss them indoor wells or behind the seat cargo areas… when you need a tissue, you’ll be happy you have one.
 Car games – when you’re fed up with the umpteenth request to play the alphabet game, it may be time to resort to some quiet games.
 Pick up a word search book at a dollar store near you soon!

 Design A Flip Reference Information Center

 I’m not sure about you, but even in this day and age where we’re all wirelessly connected, I still have (love and use) a flip stand for our family reference and information center.
 Ours is magnetic so it sticks to the side of the fridge, but it’s located in the kitchen and contains our most loved and used information.
-I store our seasonal checklists for maintenance, the annual school calendar, our personal phone/contact list, take out menus for our local favorite restaurants, as well as key reference information (schedules, contacts and hotlines) for each of the kids’ activities.
+I store our seasonal checklists for maintenance, the annual school calendar, our personal phone/contact list, take out menus for our local favorite restaurants, as well as key reference information (schedules, contacts, and hotlines) for each of the kids’ activities.
 I find it so helpful to have the actual paper – and I also use it to keep our shopping list out in the open.
 When we run out of groceries that we need, all we need to do is pull out a grocery checklist and check off the supplies we need to replenish.

 Your Sanity Assignment